ronaldtorres/website/about/index.md

 All these years as a developer I've also created Open Source projects in different languages.
 All of them are published in Github with their respective documentation, tests, an support through issues.

+## Trello Growth Board

+I strongly believe in openness and the importance of sharing our learnings with the people around us.
+Since life is also a project and we learn along the way I decided to create a [Trello Board](https://trello.com/b/V0KvuwXq/growth) where I have a personal backlog with things I'd like to learn, watch, read, and also small life projects that I'm about to accomplish.
+Feel free to have a look, comment or give me some ideas :).

 ## Skills

 **Mobile**